rapidpro/chpro/docs/initial_notes.md

 `docker exec -it chpro-app superset init`

-ToDo: Should we make this into a script?

 ## Loading a Database form a MySQL dump

 # Installing and running with Docker Swarm locally (Production)